15th Field Brigade

 The attached document lists the officers enroled in the 15th Field Brigade CA. These include: Regimental Staff Lieutenant-Colonel W.A.
 Townsley MC Medical Officer brevet Lieutenant-Colonel W.T.
 Lockhart Veterinary Officer Captain T.R.R.
 Hoggan See more ... |

-Unit Training
+Unit Local Training

 The training exercise under the command of Major J.G.
 Chutter, MC on the week-end of June 9th, 1928 must have been a first for the Non Permanent Artillery.
 Excerpts from Major Chutter's report relate some facts of this experiment.